Eligibility for Service

-To access MensLine Australia online counselling, you will need to be:
+To access MensLine Australia phone and online counselling, you will need to be:

-- For online chat you must be 15 years or over
+- For phone counselling and online chat you must be 15 years or over

-- For video chat you must be 18 years or over
+- For video counselling you must be 18 years or over

 - Currently residing in Australia.

-Please note that MensLine Australia online counselling is not a crisis service.
+Please note that MensLine Australia phone and online counselling is not a crisis service.